chenyuncai/tmx-tools/README.md

 We can use this package to count the tu num of a tmx file And also split a tmx file into files accroding to your configuraton

+We are tring to add some more functibility to make this more effective

 ## Install

 ```